-Join the Lord Mayor as we kick-off Africa Day 2019 celebrations on 17th May 2019 in the Atrium, City Hall at 6.30pm with an Art Exhibition showcasing our community’s talented artists and a mini Fashion Show highlighting African culture and design.
+The Lord Mayor kicked-off Africa Day 2019 celebrations on 17th May 2019 in the Atrium, City Hall at 6.30pm with an Art Exhibition showcasing community’s talented artists and a mini Fashion Show highlighting African culture and design.

-Following the launch, come and meet the talented local artists that are exhibiting their work.
-The Art Exhibition will run in the Atrium, City Hall from 17th May to 24th May.
+Following the launch, a meet with the talented local artists that are exhibiting their work.
+The Art Exhibition ran in the Atrium, City Hall from 17th May to 24th May.

 African Film Day

-Come enjoy a day of celebrating Africans on-screen in the 'Supa Modo' blockbuster movie on Saturday, 18th May in UCC - Boole Lecture Theatre 3 at 3pm (free entry).
+A day of celebrating Africans on-screen in the 'Supa Modo' blockbuster movie on Saturday, 18th May in UCC - Boole Lecture Theatre 3.

-We promise an afternoon to make you laugh, cry, and think about our African experience.
+An afternoon that made you laugh, cry, and think about our African experience.

 Africa Day Cork Seminar

 Every year Africa Day offers us an opportunity to have a meeting of the hearts and minds as we navigate the issues facing our community through dialogue and discussion.
-This year’s theme is 'Multiculturalism within Africa-Embracing Unity and Diversity' and will explore the dimensions of our African experience in Europe.
-Come and join the dialogue and discussions on Thursday, 23rd May at 6.30pm in the Council Chambers, Cork City Hall.
+2019's theme was 'Multiculturalism within Africa-Embracing Unity and Diversity' and explored the dimensions of our African experience in Europe.
+Dialogue and discussions were held on Thursday, 23rd May at 6.30pm in the Council Chambers, Cork City Hall.

-Featuring a number of community leaders and speakers discussing a range of topics relevant to this theme, this evening will help us reach higher levels of cooperation and collaboration.
-This community forum will not only highlight the diversity of our community, but also the commonalities which unify us and allow us to contribute to Cork, Ireland, Europe, and the world.
+Featuring a number of community leaders and speakers discussing a range of topics relevant to this theme, the evening helped us reach higher levels of cooperation and collaboration.
+This community forum did not only highlight the diversity of our community, but also the commonalities which unify us and allow us to contribute to Cork, Ireland, Europe, and the world.

 Africa Day 2019 Family Fun Day - Fitzgerald's Park

-Our Family Fun Day will kick off with a flag-bearing event from Winthrop Street to Grand Parade on Saturday, 25th at 12pm.
-Come dressed in attire representing the diversity of Africa as we walk through Cork City towards Fitzgerald Park bearing flags from all countries in the continent.
-This years activities in Fitzgerald's Park are going to be bigger and better than ever with kids’ activities including bouncy castle, face painters and interactive games, musical and dance performances, exhibition stalls and much, much more.
-An afternoon of fun and games not to be missed (free event).
+Our Family Fun Day will kicked off with a flag-bearing event from Winthrop Street to Grand Parade on Saturday, 25th at 12pm.
+A parade with revellers dressed in attire representing the diversity of Africa walked through Cork City towards Fitzgerald Park bearing flags from all countries in the continent.
+2019's activities in Fitzgerald's Park was bigger and better than ever with kids’ activities including bouncy castle, face painters and interactive games, musical and dance performances, exhibition stalls and much, much more.
+An afternoon of fun and games that was not to be missed (free event).

 Africa Day 2018